2025 Haderslev municipal election

-The 2025 Haderslev Municipal election, in the Danish town of Haderslev, will be held on November 18, 2025, to elect the 31 members to sit in the regional council for the Haderslev Municipal council, in the period of 2026 to 2029.
+The 2025 Haderslev Municipal election, in the Danish town of Haderslev, was held on November 18, 2025, to elect the 31 members to sit in the regional council for the Haderslev Municipal council, in the period of 2026 to 2029.
+Mads Skau from Venstre, would secure re-election.

 Background

 Following the 2021 election, Mads Skau from Venstre became mayor for his first term.
-He is set to run for a second term.
+He would run for a second term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Haderslev Municipality had 31 seats in 2025.